 I have posted about my Craigslist luck.
-I managed to clean out our old furniture, making enough $ to buy our BOB stroller.
+I managed to clean out our old furniture, making enough $ to buy a BOB stroller and a hammock that I will be revealing soon (you can see more hammocks here).
 In the past week, I’ve sold enough furniture from our old guest room to put tile in our new laundry room.

 But eBay?
 Perhaps I was disillusioned, but I haven’t listed anything there in around a year.

 One of my summer goals was to clean out 3 large bins full of old clothes.
 These were the clothes I affectionately called my “post-pregnancy and nursing” clothes.
 I hadn’t worn them in 3 whole years!